lneely/acme-denote/README.md

 *Quick journal access:*
 1. Middle-click `Journal` anywhere
-2. Opens today's entry or creates it if missing
+2. Shows today's entry in the search result, creating it if necessary

 ## Configuration